wgr15/optitrack_ros_multiagent-sys/README.md

 Installation
 ============
-After clone from git, you should add path "~/catkin_ws/src/" to your PYTHONPATH。
+After clone from git, you should add path "/INSTALLSPACE/catkin_ws/src/" (e.g. "~/catkin_ws/src/" ) to your PYTHONPATH。